SeleniumHQ/docker-selenium/README.md

 `true`.
 Nevertheless, running more browser sessions than the available processors is not recommended since you will be overloading the resources.

-Overriding this setting has a undesired side effect when video recording is enabled, since more than one browser session might be captured in the same video.
+Overriding this setting has an undesired side effect when video recording is enabled since more than one browser session might be captured in the same video.

 ### Running in Headless mode